Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-08-continuous-integration.md

 <!-- > -->

+Commit this new file.

 Push your code.
-Chekc the Actions tab.
+Check the Actions tab.
 In your github page.
 You'll see the actions running there.

 <!-- > -->